Vyral/base-template/_posts/2022-04-12-an-experts-view-on-the-state-of-the-market.md

 10:20 — How communication methods have changed and why I prefer face-to-face conversations

-11:09 — Final thoughts about the market/wrapping things up
+11:09 — Final thoughts on the market

 If you have any questions about buying, selling, investing, or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.